 The present document is non-binding.
-It applies to Timetable 2025.
-To align from the next version to the designed TTR timeline, it will be updated in the second half of 2022 for Timetable 2026.

-It is endorsed by the appointed representatives of the involved Infrastructure Managers.
+It applies to Timetable 2026 and builds further on the document for timetable 2025, published in June 2022.
+Major changes compared to the previous timetable year version are indicated in the chapter 'modifications'.
+To align from the next version to the designed TTR timeline, it will be updated in the course of 2023 for Timetable 2027.
+It is endorsed by the appointed representatives of Infrabel.